-At times the New Testament and Old Testament are considered to be separate, and unrelated entities.
-When this occurs we can fall into the trap of not using the word of God to its full potential.
-Yes, we acknowledge that the NT (New Testament) and OT (Old Testament) are different writings, but we also need to come to terms with what Paul writes in 2 Timothy 3:16; “all scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.”
+At times, the New Testament and Old Testament are considered to be separate and unrelated entities.
+When this occurs, we can fall into the trap of not using the Word of God to its full potential.
+Yes, we acknowledge that the NT (New Testament) and OT (Old Testament) are different writings, but we also need to come to terms with what Paul writes in 2 Timothy.

-If we read the OT and NT concerning each other, we cannot deny the ability they have in helping each other be unpackaged and implemented in our lives.
+If we read the OT and NT concerning each other, we cannot deny the ability they have in helping each other be unpacked and implemented in our lives.

 The Eternal Christ

 Matthew also has a more subtle way of declaring the divinity of Jesus Christ that can be easily missed.
 He does so through the poetic device known as metalepsis.
 Metalepsis is a technique where a fragment of a larger context is quoted, calling the reader to uncover the broader context and apply its meaning to the context at hand.

 For example, we can see in Matthew 2:15b it says,